 The Group aims to create an environment of continuous improvement in which our employees are encouraged to pursue excellence at work and career development.
 Customised training programmes are arranged for staffs members at different levels and from across its divisions on an ongoing basis throughout the Group.
 Induction programme was offered to new joiners to help them adapt to the new working environment.
-To stay abreast of best practices in the relevant business sectors, the business units have conducted different training courses including in-house training course and external course/seminar encompassing new technology such as big data and privacy data protection, and leadership and management skills as well as industry and market trends to enhance the overall professional and personal quality of its employees.
-Further, the Publishing business has organised eLearning programmes for the staffs on an electronic platform developed by themselves.
+To stay abreast of best practices in the relevant business sectors, the business units have conducted different training courses including in-house training course and external course/seminar encompassing new technology such as advanced data and privacy data protection, and leadership and management skills as well as industry and market trends to enhance the overall professional and personal quality of its employees.
+Further, the publishing business has organised eLearning programmes for the staffs on an electronic platform developed by themselves.

-The total number of hours of training received by employees in 2016 and average number of hours of training per employee are substantially the same as compared to the same period last year.
+The total number of hours of training received by employees in 2017 and average number of hours of training per employee increased by approximately 67.2% and 75.7% respectively as compared to the same period of the previous year.